Gunnersbury Triangle: History

 In 1993, recalling the dramatic events, the president of the London Natural History Society, David Bevan said:

 On November 19th 1987,...
 The Gunnersbury Triangle was declared by Hounslow Council.
 The circumstances that led up to this important declaration are vividly described in David Goode's book.
 This was emphatically not a rural site.
 It was surrounded on all three sides by railway lines and had only been in existence for a mere forty years."

 Bevan quoted Goode as saying "It had none of the features which, in traditional nature conservation terms, would make it a place worth preserving", going on to explain this remark as follows:

 Nevertheless, the woodland that had grown up on it provided the only genuinely wild place for miles around and it was greatly cherished by local people.
 British Rail, who owned the site, had applied for planning permission to put up warehousing over the whole of the triangle.
 This was refused by Hounslow Council and a public inquiry followed in 1983.
 The Inspector ruled that the development should not be allowed because of the considerable local ecological value.

 In 2016, the Triangle's volunteers won an RE:LEAF Acorn Award for their "particular contribution to promoting or conserving trees".

+In 2018, EcoWorld London and Lampton 360 (for the London Borough of Hounslow) announced plans for a new visitor centre, to be positioned in a new block of 9 flats at the reserve's entrance.
+In 2019, both Hounslow and Ealing councils declared the reserve to be an "Asset of Community Value".